0xrajneesh/Home-Lab/threat-hunting-with-osquery.md

-#Will be live soon.
+# This home-lab Will be live soon.
 Stay tuned.